grafana/agent/.github/pull_request_template.md

 <!-- When updating the CHANGELOG, please:

-1. Keep entries grouped by SECURITY/FEATURE/ENHANCEMENT/BUGFIX/CHANGE/DEPRECATION
-2. Add your CHANGELOG entry to the bottom of the appropriate group
+1. Add your CHANGELOG entry to the bottom of the appropriate change group
-3. Give yourself credit for your work with your GitHub username!
+2. Give yourself credit for your work with your GitHub username!

 -->